-In order to understand Donald’s relationships with the people who loved him most dearly, we must first understand the reality of Donald’s psychological baseline.
+In order to understand Donald’s relationships with his closest family, we must first understand the reality of Donald’s psychological baseline.

 Remember, like his father Fred, Donald Trump is a sociopath.
 The sociopath is cunning, able to lie pathologically and make decisions without being limited by considerations of morality or right vs wrong.
 Turns out these skills are highly profitable in the business world.
 But in the realm of personal relationships, perhaps not so much.

-“In nearly every case, a person who has sociopathy will become controlling, manipulative, and abusive in a personal relationship.”(123)
+“In nearly every case, a person who has sociopathy will become controlling, manipulative, and abusive in a personal relationship.”(126)

 Negotiable assets?
 How sweet.